 Leaders leave with an implementation plan for the specific team challenge they are managing, built from real scenarios drawn from your organization's context.
 Every participant builds a concrete plan they can execute immediately.

 Every session is tailored.
-Dr. Dayna will consult with you before the event to understand the specific dynamics your organization is navigating and build case studies and role plays from that context.
+Dr. Dayna will consult with you before the event to understand the specific change your organization is navigating and build case studies and role plays from that context.
+Sessions are led by Dr. Dayna and supported by a team of registered psychologists and professionals trained in her approach.

 Your leaders leave having done the work, not having heard about it.